vicsanity623/Axiom-Agent/README.md

 ## 🧬 The Cognitive Cycles: How the Agent Learns

 The Axiom Agent operates in a continuous, phased loop of self-improvement.
-These cycles allow it to discover new topics, research them to acquire knowledge, and then reflect on that knowledge to improve its quality and depth.
-The diagram below illustrates the three core cycles using real examples from the agent's logs.
+These cycles allow it to discover new topics, research them, and reflect on that knowledge to improve its quality.
+The most advanced cycle is the **Metacognitive Cycle**, where the agent can analyze and improve its own source code.

 ```mermaid
 %%{init: {"theme": "forest"}}%%